Frugal-licious? – African Stew

 - Add the kale and cook for 5 min.
 Season to taste with lemon juice and soya sauce, adding a little at a time.

-The above recipe is shamelessly stolen from this website.
+The above recipe comes from this website.

 A couple of additional comments to make sure you maximize the health effect of the meal: